 The Recent SQL Injection Attack Examples

-Many SQL injection attacks have taken place in the past decade and it can be concluded that SQL injections are one of the most evolving types of cyber attacks.
-Between the years 2017 and 2019, the SQL injection attacks accounted for 65.1 % of all the attacks on software applications.
+Hackers have carried out many SQL injection attacks over the past decade, proving that SQL injections are among the most rapidly evolving types of cyber attacks.
+Between the years 2017 and 2019, SQL injection attacks accounted for 65.1 % of all attacks on software applications.
 Here is the list of top SQL injection attack examples of all time that every user must be well aware of!

 2. According to HelpNet Security, 60+ government agencies and universities were successfully targeted using SQL injection attack by a hacker who was involved in penetration of the US Election Assistance Commission and subsequent database sale in November 2016.